SolarMerps/SolarMerps/README.md

 - 👋 helo i am the fluffy toaster oven uwu ✨
 - 👀 totes into breaking things, coffee, and screaming into the void
-- 🌱 currently learning Go and C#, maybe a lil' Java on the side
+- 🌱 currently learning Go and C#, maybe a lil' Java on the side but life is happening so that's a no-go maybe
 - 💞️ I’m looking to collaborate on frick near anything
 - 📫 How to reach me: generally via [Mastodon](https://tech.lgbt/@solarmerps) ;o; ~ !